Matty-El/velo-route/README.md

 #### Home Page

--   VeloRoute logo with links to the home page.
+-   VeloRoute logo with a link to the home page.
 -   A navigation menu on the top right of the website hero section that allows the user to navigate the website by clicking the navigation links.
 The navigation menu collapses to a burger icon with sidenav menu on smaller devices.
 Only the navigation links for Home, Routes, Cycling Tips, Log In and Join Us pages are visible to users who are not logged in to the site.
 -   Section one of the Home page includes a hero image and tagline.
 -   Section two of the Home page includes introductory text and a call to action button prompting users to join us at VeloRoute.